Why online learning?

 When learning online, 60 minutes is sufficient as it is a much more concentrated approach.
 It indeed eliminates most common distractions which occur during face-to-face lessons as it creates a more focused environment for the participant (especially when using headphones to block all surrounding noises.)
 30 minutes is the minimum amount of time to learn and digest new information.
 The following 30 minutes give you time to put your new knowledge into practice and really start connecting the dots.

 How long does it take to be able to have a functional level of French/English?

-It also depends on how much time and effort you put into learning French.
+It also depends on how much time and effort you put into learning French/English.
 Motivation is a huge factor in learning a language.
-Those who learn French because they’re interested in communicating with others, traveling, or experiencing another culture are more willing to handle the rigors of learning.
+Those who learn a language because they’re interested in communicating with others, traveling, or experiencing another culture are more willing to handle the rigors of learning.
 Practicing everyday versus weekly and taking private lessons with a great teacher will inevitably speed up the process.
 Of course, someone who dedicates an hour a day will learn more than a person who commits to only 60 minutes a week.